Janet Leigh

-Jeanette Helen Morrison (July 6, 1927 – October 3, 2004), known professionally as Janet Leigh, was an American actress, singer, dancer, and author.
-Her career spanned over five decades.
-Raised in Stockton, California, by working-class parents, Leigh was discovered at 18 by actress Norma Shearer, who helped her secure a contract with Metro-Goldwyn-Mayer.
+Jeanette Helen Morrison (July 6, 1927 – October 3, 2004), known professionally as Janet Leigh, was an American actress and author.
+Leigh was established as one of the earliest scream queens for starring in horror films, and is also known for starring in dramatic productions for Metro-Goldwyn-Mayer (MGM).
+She amassed several screen and stage credits over five decades, and received accolades such as a Golden Globe Award and nominations for an Academy Award.

-Leigh appeared in radio programs before her first formal foray into acting, making her film debut in the drama The Romance of Rosy Ridge (1947).
-With MGM, she appeared in many films which spanned a wide variety of genres, which include the crime-drama Act of Violence (1948), the drama Little Women (1949), the comedy Angels in the Outfield (1951), the romance Scaramouche (1952) and the western drama The Naked Spur (1953).
-She played dramatic roles during the late 1950s, in such films as Safari (1956) and Orson Welles's film noir Touch of Evil (1958).
-With RKO Radio Pictures she co-starred in the romantic comedy Holiday Affair (1949) with Robert Mitchum.
+Raised in Stockton, California, by working-class parents, Leigh was discovered at 18 by actress Norma Shearer, who helped her secure a contract with MGM.
+She appeared in films such as the drama The Romance of Rosy Ridge (1947), the crime drama Act of Violence (1948), the adaptation of Little Women (1949), the comedy Angels in the Outfield (1951), the swashbuckler romance Scaramouche (1952), the Western drama The Naked Spur (1953).

-Leigh achieved her biggest success starring as Marion Crane in Alfred Hitchcock's psychological thriller Psycho (1960).
+Leigh was married to actor Tony Curtis from 1951 to 1962.
+After leaving MGM in 1954, she starred in films such as Safari (1956) and Orson Welles' Touch of Evil (1958).
+She then achieved her biggest success playing Marion Crane in Alfred Hitchcock's horror film Psycho (1960), winning the Golden Globe Award for Best Supporting Actress and earning a nomination for the Academy Award for Best Supporting Actress.
+In her most enduring role, Leigh was established as a scream queen and received a star on the Hollywood Walk of Fame that same year.
+Her performance in the pivotal shower scene has become one of the best-known in all of cinema.

-For her performance, Leigh won the Golden Globe Award for Best Supporting Actress and earned a nomination for the Academy Award for Best Supporting Actress.
-Intermittently, she continued to appear in films, including Bye Bye Birdie (1963), Harper (1966), Night of the Lepus (1972), and Boardwalk (1979).
-She made her Broadway debut in 1975 in a production of Murder Among Friends.
-She would also go on to appear in two horror films with her daughter, Jamie Lee Curtis: The Fog (1980) and Halloween H20: 20 Years Later (1998).
+After marrying Robert Brandt in 1962, Leigh starred in the political thriller The Manchurian Candidate (1962), the musical film Bye Bye Birdie (1963), and the thriller Harper (1966) before scaling back her career.
+She made her Broadway debut in a production of Murder Among Friends (1975) and appeared in the horror film Night of the Lepus (1972) and the thriller Boardwalk (1979).
+She later starred with her daughter, Jamie Lee Curtis, in the horror films The Fog (1980) and Halloween H20: 20 Years Later (1998).
+She also wrote four books between 1984 and 2002, two of which were novels.

-In addition to her work as an actress, Leigh also wrote four books between 1984 and 2002, two of which were novels.
-Leigh had two brief marriages as a teenager (one of which was annulled) before marrying actor Tony Curtis in 1951.
-The pair's highly publicized union ended in divorce in 1962, and after starring in The Manchurian Candidate that same year, Leigh remarried and scaled back her career.
-She died in October 2004 at age 77, following a year-long battle with vasculitis, an inflammation of the blood vessels.
+On October 3, 2004, Leigh died at the age of 77 after a year-long battle with vasculitis.